Auto-Mech/Auto-Mech/README.md

-# AutoMech
+# AutoMech Docs

-central repository for AutoMech codes (currently only for documentation purposes)
+central repository for editing documentation for AutoMech codes